ymerejsasnak/ymerejsasnak.github.io/index.md

 <img src="https://ymerejsasnak.github.io/scrubber.png" height="300">

+This module allows the user to load up an audio sample and control playback position with a control voltage.
+More development details [here](about:blank).

 [Sample Scrubber on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-sample-scrubber)

 ### CV Canvas

 <img src="https://ymerejsasnak.github.io/cv2.png" height="300">

+This module allows the user to draw four different custom curves and read/output them in various ways to control any other parameters of other modules.
+A lot of options and random generation functions are included as well.
+More development details [here](about:blank).

 [CV Canvas on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-cv-canvas)